RebornX10/b2_infra_projet/README.md

    # look for "Ethernet" and copy the IP address and the name of the adapter
    ```

-   Open with vim, nano or whatever text editor you want the vagrantfile.
+   Open with vim, nano or whatever text editor you want, the vagrantfile.

    ```bash
    $ cd ./b2_infra_projet/vagrant_stuff/